 Class teachers will work with the SENDCO to carry out a clear assessment of your child's needs.
 Following this assessment your child will be supported to make progress through High Quality First teaching and a range of intervention strategies.
 This support will be detailed on their assess, plan, do, review (APDR).
 This will be discussed with you at parents evening or other mutually convenient time.
-You will be given a copy to sign for the school's record and a copy for your own records.
+You will be given a copy for your records and any thoughts you have on this should be discussed with the class teacher or SENDCO.